A Brief History

 The next evolution in these formative years came on 18 April 1950 when the South Australian Spastic Paralysis Welfare Association was formally incorporated, with office bearers comprised mainly of parents of children with disabilities within the Western Suburbs of Adelaide.

 This organisation was to become known as the Spastic Centres of South Australia Inc in 1983 and from there, the name scosa was subsequently adopted.

-The current scosa site at 100 Woodville Rd, Woodville was officially opened in 1952 and was known at the time as the Woodville Spastic Children’s Home.
+scosa’s site at Woodville was then officially opened in 1952 and was known at the time as the Woodville Spastic Children’s Home.
 Over the ensuing decades the Woodville site was the high profile centre of scosa’s activities, providing a broad range of disability services including schooling and training, physiotherapy, respite accommodation, sport and recreational pursuits and other supports.

 It also acted as the base from where a number of highly successful fundraising campaigns were managed, in particular the very popular Miss South Australia Quest, which generated, in today’s terms, millions of dollars for major building projects and equipment purchases.
 In response to changing community opinions and values, the last Quest was held in 2000.

 While being the central Hub of activity and service delivery for around three decades, from the early 1980s services based at Woodville were decentralised to suburbs across Adelaide to provide greater access to services.
 All of scosa’s core programs and services are nowadays delivered at our Hubs across Adelaide, Clare and Port Pirie and also adjacent community facilities, such as sport and recreation centres, libraries, learning centres and other local venues.
 Refer to scosa Hubs for more detail.

 Changing Nature of Services